dmarx/obsidian_vault/Natural Gradient Descent.md

 ### Conclusion

 The natural gradient represents a sophisticated approach to optimization that leverages the [[intrinsic geometry]] of the [[parameter space]], offering a path to more efficient and effective learning in complex models.
-Its development and use highlight the deep connections between [[Optimization]], [[geometry]], and [[information theory]], showcasing the interdisciplinary nature of modern computational sciences.
+Its development and use highlight the deep connections between [[Optimization]], [[geometry]], and [[Information Theory]], showcasing the interdisciplinary nature of modern computational sciences.